 Once a full and thriving shopping hub with a carousel, a nautical-themed food court and more than 200 stores, Forest Fair Mall never really reached its full potential.
 One of the biggest shopping centres in Ohio at 1.5 million square feet (139,355 sqm) in size, it opened in the late 1980s but was plagued with bankruptcies and failed rebranding efforts.
 It underwent millions of dollars' worth of renovations in the early 1990s and again in 2004 but struggled to keep its shops from shuttering.

-In June 2024, Developer Rob Smyjunas told newspaper the Cincinnati Enquirer he was in negotiations to purchase Cincinnati Mall (the latest name for Forest Fair Mall).
-His big idea was to turn the Forest Park portion of the space into a 'major retailer food store', including a couple of huge sites specifically for food and entertainment.
-The city of Forest Park wasn't immediately bowled over by the plans and little has happened since then.
+In June 2024, developer Rob Smyjunas told newspaper the Cincinnati Enquirer he was in negotiations to purchase Cincinnati Mall (the latest name for Forest Fair Mall) and turn the Forest Park portion of the space into a 'major retailer food store'.
+These plans didn’t come to fruition, and in September 2025 demolition of the site began, with owners Hillwood Investment Properties stating that the area would be turned into a business park and mixed-use area.

 This abandoned aqua park swallowed by the desert makes for an eerie sight, especially against the backdrop of the golden sand dunes and turquoise waters of the South African coast.
 Built in 1991, the Macassar Beach Pavilion used to be a popular resort that attracted droves of families from across the region.
 The faded blue and green food kiosks, derelict wooden cafés and buried water slides give a hint of its former glory.